hariharana59/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ```
-Program to implement the simple linear regression model for predicting the marks scored.
+Program to implement the simple linear regression
+model for predicting the marks scored
 Developed by: Hariharan A
 RegisterNumber: 212223110013
 ```